Antenna Basics Back

 Results

-R_rad [Ω]
+Radiation resistance R_rad [Ω]

-VSWR vs Frequency
+VSWR vs frequency

 Theory & Key Formulas

-Half-wave dipole resonant length:
+Half-wave dipole radiation pattern:

 What is Antenna Resonance?